 - A statement confirming that the organization is a registered 501(c)(3) organization, along with its federal tax identification number

-- Date that the donation was made
+- The date the donation was made

-- Donor’s name
+- The donor’s name

-- Value of the contribution
+- The value of the contribution

 Can you create templates for your donation receipts?